5 personality traits that the Brits could learn from the Dutch

 Even when we’re not the ones in the wrong, ‘sorry’ is still part of our vocabulary.
 Image: Depositphotos

-Of course, there is nothing wrong with being polite, and the word “sorry” can be one of the most polite words that you can say.
-Unless you’re British of course, then you say that word for almost anything.
+There’s nothing wrong with being polite, and the word “sorry” can be one of the most polite words that you can say.
+Unless you’re British, of course, then you say that word for almost anything.

 It’s used so much that it’s essentially a filler word if you feel awkward and don’t know what else to say.
-The issue with this is that the word starts to lose its true meaning and as a result, so it can seem so insincere.
+The issue with this is that the word starts to lose its true meaning, and as a result, it can seem insincere.

 There’s been some discussion about whether the Dutch say sorry enough, but the Brits go overboard.
 Sometimes, I struggle to work out if we really do mean we are sorry.